Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

 Conversely, the proposed model maintains consistently high reliability across all regimes, effectively decoupling control performance from the magnitude of the requested power shift.
 This regime-invariant performance is consistent with the behavior expected of a domain-specific foundation model.
 The model has learned not a single control law but a portfolio of strategies, each suited to different operational contexts.
 Small shifts deploy fine adjustments through Bank 2.
 Large shifts engage Bank 1 or coordinate both banks.
 The model's internal representation captures this contextual structure and selects appropriately at runtime.

-\paragraph{Error distribution and precision (Figure~\ref{fig:comparison}c).} The log-scale error distribution in Figure~\ref{fig:comparison}c reveals a qualitative distinction in control precision.
-While the PID controller achieves respectable median error of 6.34\%, its distribution is heavy-tailed with a maximum error of 34.08\%.
-This indicates that while PID works on average, it is prone to catastrophic excursions.
-The 95th percentile error is approximately 30\%, meaning that 1 in 20 operations could result in significant power deviation requiring operator intervention or protective action.
+The log-scale error distribution in Figure~\ref{fig:comparison}c reveals a qualitative distinction in control precision.
+While the single-gain PID baseline achieves a respectable median error of 7.08\%, its distribution is heavy-tailed with a maximum error of 25.59\%.
+This indicates that while the baseline works on average, it is prone to catastrophic excursions.
+The 95th percentile error is approximately 22\%, meaning that 1 in 20 operations could result in significant power deviation requiring operator intervention or protective action.

 The proposed 100K model demonstrates extreme precision with a median error of 0.31\% and a mean of 0.61\%, resulting in a distribution tightly clustered near zero.
-This precision is a direct consequence of the safe manifold and tail-risk collapse described earlier.
+This precision is a direct consequence of the high-reliability action region under the sampled distribution and tail-risk collapse described earlier.
 The model has learned to avoid brittle regions of the action space and concentrate on robust, high-success strategies.
 The distribution's sharp peak at zero reflects policy stabilization: the model consistently proposes actions that land within the solution manifold $\mathcal{M}_{\text{sol}}(o^*)$.

-\paragraph{Collapse of tail risk (Figure~\ref{fig:comparison}d).} From a safety perspective, the CDF in Figure~\ref{fig:comparison}d is the most critical metric.
-The PID controller's CDF rises gradually, retaining an error of approximately 30\% even at the 95th percentile.
+From a safety perspective, the CDF in Figure~\ref{fig:comparison}d is the most critical metric.
+The single-gain PID baseline's CDF rises gradually, retaining an error of approximately 22\% even at the 95th percentile.
 This gradual rise indicates persistent tail risk.
-In contrast, the proposed model's CDF exhibits a step function-like rise very close to 0\%, with the 99th percentile error remaining as low as 7.35\%.
+In contrast, the proposed model's CDF exhibits a step function-like rise very close to 0\%, with the 99th percentile error remaining as low as 7.22\%.

 Define the tail-risk reduction ratio as: